Furano Skiing Area

 The top half of the mountain has some steep groomed intermediate descents including the Ladies’ Downhill (K1) which provides some fast fun for advanced riders.
 There are also a few fast runs off the ropeway to test the leg fitness.

-There are a couple of ungroomed black courses under the gondola and the long and reasonably steep Premium Zone is accessed from the gondola.
+There are a couple of ungroomed black courses under the gondola and the long and reasonably steep Premium Zone is accessed from the gondola, although it's not always open.
 The Challenge course (A3) on the far skiers’ left of the Furano Zone provides some steep ungroomed skiing, and an opportunity to ruin your knees on the bumps.

 Off-Piste Skiing Furano

-There are some awesome side-country runs on both sides of the resort, and between the two parts of the ski area in the link zone.
-These areas are accessed fairly easily via gates, although you’re theoretically supposed to remove your skis to walk in so that beginner skiers don’t inadvertently follow you.
-Don’t be one of the idiots that goes into the Furano sidecountry without avalanche safety gear or the appropriate know-how.
+There are some awesome sidecountry runs on both sides of the resort, above the ski area, and between the two parts of the ski area in the link zone.
+These areas are accessed via gates, although you’re theoretically supposed to remove your skis or board to walk in so that beginner skiers don’t inadvertently follow you.

 The Dam Run to skiers’ right of the resort is popular and freshies don’t last too long anymore in the obvious zones.
 Be mindful that some egress routes can be incredibly gnarly along a steep ravine, so this is for experts only.